uTorrent vs. BitTorrent – Which is Faster for Mobile/Desktop in 2018?

 3. Platform Compatibility: BitTorrent is compatible with Windows, Mac, and Android, but uTorrent is also available on Linux.

-4. Cryptocurrency Mining: Both uTorrent and BitTorrent have partnered software offers during installation (often called “bloatware” by the less tolerant).
-However, uTorrent has been known to have had a few slip ups in the past, including silently dropping crypto miners on computers, draining users’ CPU without their permission.
-This was obviously off-putting to many, so to avoid something like that happening to them, many users have gone as far as installing older versions of the client, despite the security risks outdated software may carry.
+4. Cryptocurrency Mining: Both uTorrent and BitTorrent have partnered software offers during installation (often called “bloatware” by the less charitable).
+However, uTorrent has been known to have had a few slip ups in the past, including silently dropping crypto miners on computers, which drain users’ CPU without their permission.
+This was obviously off-putting to many, so to avoid something like that happening to them, many users have gone as far as installing older versions of the client, despite the security risks of using outdated software.

 But Which One is Faster?
 Does it Matter Whether I’m Using Windows or a Mac?